Specialty overview

 Eligibility

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
-In addition, applicants must fulfil the Australian Orthopaedic Association speciality specific eligibility criteria by the date applications open, including having completed a minimum of 26 working weeks of orthopaedic surgical experience in the 2 years immediately prior to application, and successfully completed a state-licenced Radiation Safety Course.
-Further details are available from RACS.
+Applicants are also required to have successfully completed the RACS Introduction to Operating with Respect module and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
+In addition, applicants must fulfil the Australian Orthopaedic Association (AOA) speciality specific eligibility criteria by the date applications open, including having completed a minimum of 26 working weeks of orthopaedic surgical experience in the 2 years immediately prior to application (experience from the last five years will be accepted if full-time study for a Doctorate is demonstrated), and successfully completed a state-licenced Radiation Safety Course.
+Further details are available from RACS and the AOA.

 Flexibility